monkeysuffrage/pgbrowser/README.md

 Now do something with $page->html or query it with $page->xpath->query()

-*New* - pgbrowser will now let you query the page with phpquery, simple-html-dom or xpath:
+PGBrowser will also let you query the page with phpquery, simple-html-dom or xpath:

 ```php
 require 'pgbrowser.php';